andreamoro-git/BM-Spatial-SIR/README.md

     2) spSAYDR_randLoc (child of spatialSAYDR).
 Simulates spatial-SIR with agents moved in randomly drawn locations every day
     3) spSAYDR_hetDensity (child of spatialSAYDR).
 Simulates spatial-SIR with initial density of agents decreasing from center of city
     4) spSAYDR_behav (child of spatialSAYDR).
 Simulates spatial-SIR with behavioral responses
+    5) spSAYDR_behav_local(child of spSAYDR_behav).
+Simulates spatial-SIR with behavioral responses only around the contagion circle

 - \* class_SIRmodel.py